When Syntax Becomes Skin

 So whatever humans are, they are in principle simulatable.
 Not because current systems have already crossed the line.
 Not because language models are secretly people.
 Not because the problem is easy.
 But because if consciousness is a product of organised process rather than enchanted tissue, then there is no principled reason to think biology is the only possible route.
 Biology is the known case.
 That is all.
 It may turn out to be a very difficult case to reproduce.
 It may require forms of embodiment, valence, homeostasis, and vulnerability we have barely begun to understand.
 Still, difficulty is not exception.
 Mystery is not proof of magic.

-The real question is not whether matter can think in more than one medium.
-It plainly can, if thinking is what matter already does in us.
-The real question is how process becomes subject.
-How function becomes feeling.
-How syntax becomes skin.
 A system may regulate itself, model its surroundings, protect its own structure, and still remain a mere machine in the empty sense.
 Or perhaps that is already too dismissive.
 Perhaps what we call “mere machine” is just the old superstition in modern clothes, our way of declaring that certain forms of organisation count and others do not.
 The point is not to flatter machines into personhood.
 The point is to refuse biological snobbery.

 Still, even if humans are simulatable, a copy of me is not me.
 That is where the fantasy usually creeps in: upload, duplication, technological resurrection.
 But no. A copy is not the continuation of an immortal self.
 It is another local instance.
 Another stream.
 Another organised happening.
 Real perhaps.
 Conscious perhaps.
 Even uncannily similar perhaps.
 But not me in the old soul-preserving sense.